Infinite scroll in Angular TreeGrid component

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-Efficient data caching and DOM management in grid cache mode
+Efficient data caching and DOM management in cache mode

-The following example demonstrates how to enable/disable cache mode in infinite scrolling of the tree grid based on a Switch component’s change event:
+The following example demonstrates enabling or disabling cache mode using a Switch component’s change event:

 import { NgModule,ViewChild } from '@angular/core'